 Facing a main arterial street that runs across the city required a civic presence for the new building.
-Along the extended 430 foot façade, light pours in from the three-story atrium of a central tower, designed to echo the original building on site and marks the campus entrance; as counterpoint, a transparent glass curtain wall wraps the 250-seat theater and classroom wings, maximizing daylight into the building.
+Along the extended 430-foot façade, light pours in from the three-story atrium of a central tower, designed to echo the original building on site and marks the campus entrance; as a counterpoint, a transparent glass curtain wall wraps the 250-seat theater and classroom wings, maximizing daylight into the building.